 Due to homeostatic processes that keep the electrolyte concentration stable inside the cell even during exertion, cyclists, triathletes, swimmers, motocross riders, footballers, fighters, and all other high-intensity athletes must primarily strive to keep their glycogen stores topped up.

 It is inevitable to end a hard race with low glycogen stores, but what we can do is slow down the rate of glycogen depletion.
 The best way to do that is by ingesting large amounts of carbohydrates (90 grams per hour) without causing discomfort to our gastrointestinal system.

-The main focus of the conceptual design of Ndure - Prototype 1 was to find ingredients that support sufficient carbohydrate intake.
+The main focus of the conceptual design of the first version of Nrgy Unit Drink (Ndure - Prototype 1) was to find ingredients that support sufficient carbohydrate intake.